A Guide to Getting Advice

 As a fourth-year college student at the University of Florida, the best semesters were the ones in which I created my schedule and hand-picked each class.
 The goal for my undergraduate education has been to get the most from each class, choose professors that had the best rating, learn many new things, and meet great people along the way.
 Each semester, I wanted to craft my schedule to fit my goals while balancing extracurricular activities, work, and academic challenges.
 For any student that has a goal for their time in college, having an open line of communication with his or her academic advisor for advice is a great start.

 Getting an appointment with an academic advisor in large colleges such as the College of Liberal Arts and Science and Heavener College of Business can be difficult at times, however, taking these steps may help to get the most out of your appointment:

 - Make a list of questions for your advisor.
 Once you finally have an appointment, do not waste this opportunity to ask as many questions as you feel necessary.
 No question is a dumb one, and more likely than not, it will lead to new ideas for your class schedule or a decision in a major or minor.

 - Schedule a meeting with the advisor outside of add/drop (if possible-these hours are often cramped and the advisors will not be able to spend more than 15-30 minutes with you).

 - Add/drop week is very hectic, and services are often first-come-first-serve so the lines can get long; however, if you have a pressing matter that cannot be resolved through an email, try to get in line at least 15 minutes before the doors open in the morning.

 - Bring your planner; purchase one if you do not have one-organization is key!

-- Understand what you want from your semester schedule-level of difficulty and amount of credits towards your major or explore picking up a minor.
+- Understand what you want from your semester schedule-level of difficulty and the number of credits towards your major or explore picking up a minor.

 - Be honest-your advisor is there to help you, but you know your study habits and learning capabilities best.